hulvdan/cookier/TASKS_HULVDAN.md

-x projectile: lightning works (slows down) x can set weapon lifesteal in gamelib x show life steal chance in weapon card
-- show melee weapon collider gizmos x end: can hover on weapon
+x projectile: lightning works (slows down) x can set weapon lifesteal in gamelib x show life steal chance in weapon card x end: can hover on weapon x ref malloc/free -> BF_ALLOC/BF_FREE with easy-to-use unmapped allocator x fixed unmapped_allocator UNMAPPING_ALLOCATOR_ERROR_ON_RIGHT

 * stats: % Burning Speed: Increases or decreases the rate of which Burn ticks for damage.
 * stats: Burning Spread: Increases the amount of times Burn spreads.
 * is brotato arena squared?
 * burning spread
 * StatType_RANGE brotato's min range is 25 (how much is it in meters?)
-* ref malloc/free -> ALLOC/FREE (lib_instrument)
 * engine: better fonts rendering
 * engine: automatically scale fonts for current screenSize *